codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 ```
 kubectl exec -it cf-consul-0 -n codefresh -- consul snapshot restore /tmp/backup.snap
 ```
-> Consul chart was replaced and values structure might be different for some parameters.
+> Consul chart was replaced, and values structure might be different for some parameters.
   For the complete list of values, see [values.yaml](https://github.com/bitnami/charts/blob/master/bitnami/consul/values.yaml)